https://cdn.gabb.com/wp-content/uploads/2023/03/4-parenting-styles-redesign-1.png

 Same Parent, Different Styles

 No parent is firmly planted in the authoritative quadrant, and it is never too late to change.
-Depending on the child and their relationship history, along with a host of other factors, parents could identify themselves as permissive one minute, authoritative the next, and authoritarian later in the day.
+Depending on the child and their relationship history — along with a host of other factors — parents could identify themselves as permissive one minute, authoritative the next, and authoritarian later in the day.

-If you can identify with this, there is no need to become discouraged.
-This fluctuation is normal.
 A healthier approach than feeling shame or drowning in parental guilt is to identify your unique strengths and weaknesses and use that information to be more aware and conscious in the future.

 It’s a spectrum.
 You can be more warm or less warm, but still warm.
 You can be more supportive or less supportive, but still supportive.